feeleen/OzonSellerApi/README.md

 ```

-There are still a lot things to do here
+There are still a lot commands to implement